open-numbers/ddf--unpop--family_planning_indicators/README.md

 In the source file there are following indicators:

-- Contraceptive prevalence: Any method (Percentage) = Percentage of married or in-union women of reproductive age (15-49 years) who are currently using any method of contraception
+- Contraceptive prevalence: Any method (Percentage)
 - Contraceptive prevalence: Any modern method (Percentage)
-- Contraceptive prevalence: Any traditional method (Percentage) = Percentage of married or in-union women of reproductive age (15-49 years) who are currently using any traditional method of contraception
+- Contraceptive prevalence: Any traditional method (Percentage)
 - Unmet need for family planning: Any method (Percentage)
 - Unmet need for family planning: Any modern method (Percentage)
 - Total demand for family planning (Percentage)